RobDWaller/ReallySimpleJWT/readme.md

 aaa.bbb.ccc
 ```

-Security is achieved via the signature which is made up of the header, payload and a secret none only to the token author.
+Security is achieved via the signature which is made up of the header, payload and a secret known only to the token author.

 For more information on JSON Web Tokens please see https://jwt.io